TAPS Working Group

 A Transport Services Implementation can by default share stored

-properties across Connections within an application, such as cached
+Properties across Connections within an application, such as cached

 protocol state, cached path state, and heuristics.
 This provides